MohdRas/docker-basics/README.md

       - pwd -> print out the directory.
       - cd / -> go to homme directory.
       - ls -> what is inside the home directory.
-- container port vs host port
+- container port vs docker host (WSL VM) port
-  - multiple containers can run on a single host machine.
+  - multiple containers can run on a single docker host (WSL VM) machine.
   - each container will have a port.
   - Multiple container can have the same port.
-  - HOST_PORT to CONTAINER_PORT binding must be UNIQUE on a SINGLE host machine.
+  - docker host (WSL VM)_PORT to CONTAINER_PORT binding must be UNIQUE on a SINGLE host machine.
-  - Container will listen to the request only if HOST_PORT to CONTAINER_PORT binding is present.
+  - Container will listen to the request only if docker host (WSL VM)_PORT to CONTAINER_PORT binding is present.
   - This binding is done while running an image.
-  - docker run -p HOST_PORT:CONTAINER_PORT redis
+  - docker run -p docker host (WSL VM)_PORT:CONTAINER_PORT redis
     - docker run -p 6000:6379 redis
-    - Binding HOST_PORT 6000 to CONTAINER_PORT 6379.
+    - Binding docker host (WSL VM)_PORT 6000 to CONTAINER_PORT 6379.
   - docker run -p 6000:6379 --name CONTAINER_NAME redis:4.0
     - docker run -p 6000:6379 --name old-redis redis:4.0
     - "old-redis" is the CONTAINER_NAME